victornas91/victornas91/README.md

 Almost 20 years working with Information Technology, mainly support and infrastructure (including electric sytems, networks and optic fiber).
 Now aiming at helping improve people's and organizations's lives by automating repetitive tasks and building support systems with the help of AI, Information Security, Cloud Systems and Internet of Things.
 By focusing on these matters I've gradually learned how to use programming languages and frameworks that best suit these tasks.
 Some of them are:

-C++, MQTT, Lorawan, MIPS and ARM for Systems Programming and Internet of Things
+C, C++, MQTT, Lorawan, MIPS and ARM for Systems Programming and Internet of Things

 Python, Keras, OpenCV and Tensorflow for RPA, Deep Learning and Computer Vision

-C# for Cloud Systems including Azure
+C# for Cloud Systems using the Azure ecosystem and Game Development using Unity and Blender.

 PostgreSQL and MongoDB for database management and implementation